sfigg/commercialization-public/customize/desktop/retail-demo-experience.md

 Each content page contains one or more sections that are comprised of media (images and video), text copy, and Call-to-Action (CTA) buttons or links to encourage the shopper to explore the featured content.
 If a content page contains multiple sections, a feature bar displays at the bottom.
 The customer can move between content sections of the page by selecting features in the bar or by scrolling up and down the page.

-The default content for the Retail Demo app highlights Windows and Office key features as determined by the Microsoft marketing team.
+The app highlights key features as determined by the Microsoft marketing team.
+Some content in the app only appears when Office is installed or certain hardware is detected.
+For example, when Office 365 is installed, the Office section may show a “Try it now” button to open Word or PowerPoint.
+When a digitizer is detected, the Office section may display an collection of videos showing how Office works with a pen.

 The content shown changes based on the device.
 For example, if you have preinstalled Office 365, the demos show Office's pen and inking functionality.